trealla-prolog/trealla/README.md

 Concurrent Tasks						##EXPERIMENTAL##
 ================

-Co-operative multi-tasking is available in the form of light-weight coroutines that run until they yield either explicitly or implicitly (when waiting on an event of some kind).
+Co-operative multitasking is available in the form of light-weight coroutines that run until they yield either explicitly or implicitly (when waiting on an event of some kind).
 They are called a `task` here.